NCI-CGR/Nanopore_Pore_C_Tips/README.md

    b) a extra step is needed to merged all splited bam files

    c) the DNA contact information is stored in the file: merged_contacts/*.concatemers.parquet.
-Convert it to the CVS format if needed.
+Convert it to the csv format if needed.